 The Age Newspaper Born and Bred for a Star Turn.
 21.1.2016 Words: Konrad Marshall.
 Pictures: Eddie Jim.
 The galloping beasts are made of kiln dried radiata, a strand of pine that is at once readily available, strong, and easy to carve.
 Olivia O’Connor spends her days...read more

 Morwell and Churchill Advertiser Woodwork Wonder.
 A 26 year-old has traded an international prop and scenic artist career in London and Sydney for the rolling hills of Berrys Creek to create wooden rocking horses and furniture.
-Artist Olivia O’Connor is showing her...read more
+Artist Olivia O’Connor is showing...read more

 Frankie Magazine Olivia O’Connor.
 Rocking Horse Maker.
 On a quiet farm in Victoria’s South Gippsland region, Olivia O’Connor works with horses – the wooden, rocking kind.
 Hand crafted traditional designs, it’s a trade of patience and love.
-When Olivia receives an...read more
+When Olivia receives...read more

 Weekly Times Newspaper Olivia changes mounts.
 At first glance, it would seem a career where fairytales come true.
 As a prop maker, Olivia O’Connor worked on movie sets for films like Wolverine and Mad Max and for stage productions including War Horse.
 ‘I was very luck...read more